-Flying Saucer in Butler County
+Flying Saucer in Mars

 A miniature flying saucer might seem out of place in western Pennsylvania, but when the town’s name is Mars, it almost seems logical.
 That’s right, in a small park in the center of Mars, Pennsylvania, is a small UFO statue.

 The flying saucer stands three feet tall and is six feet around.
 But what it lacks in imposing height or intergalactic history, it certainly makes up for in humorous curiosity.